domdeger/iot-operations-iolink-drop/README.md

    <img src="images/mqtt-broker-clusterip_setup2.png" title="" alt="mqtt broker listener configuration">
    </p>

-    &#128161; Do not use this setup without TLS and Authentication for production ready environments!
+    **!!!ATTENTION!!!** Do not use this setup without TLS and Authentication for production ready environments!
 For secure connections follow the next two steps!

 5. In order to secure the MQTT bridge between the IO-Link Sample App and AIO MQTT Broker, prepare **server and client certificates** to be installed on the AIO MQTT broker and IIoT Gateway by following: [Tutorial: Azure IoT Operations MQTT broker TLS, X.509 client authentication, and ABAC - Azure IoT Operations | Microsoft Learn](https://learn.microsoft.com/azure/iot-operations/manage-mqtt-broker/tutorial-tls-x509)